react-europe/cfp-2015/README.md

+#UPDATE: The CFP is now closed#

+Thanks to all those who participated and took time to submit all these awesome proposals!

+We will announce the selected proposals by Wednesday February 25th, 2015.
+In the meantime, don’t hesitate to +1 your favorite proposals in the pull requests comments.

+##Original announcement:##

 #ReactEurope Call For Papers#

 Use this to submit your talk to the ReactEurope conference in Paris in July 2-3 2015.